-Raymond has filled many roles in his life, from son to a single mother and latch-key kid, to U.S. Marine, full-time working student, and office manager.
+Ray has filled many roles in his life, from son to a single mother and latch-key kid, to U.S. Marine, full-time working student, and office manager.
 This vast array of experiences led him into the helping profession.
-After some personal and professional struggles, Ray was tired of just working another job, of just holding on, and overall, just wasn’t happy.
+After some personal and professional struggles, Ray was tired of working a job that didn’t bring personal satisfaction and wasn’t happy overall.
 No stranger to starting over and after some challenging soul-searching, he discovered therapy was what he was called to do.
-Ray is currently working towards the completion of his master’s degree in marriage and family therapy from Amberton University.
+He received his master’s degree in marriage and family therapy from Amberton University.

 How Change Happens

 Through his own life circumstances, Ray has learned that sometimes it’s enough to be a survivor and to fail forward.
 The mind can be a wonderful student but a terrible master.
 So, the question inevitably becomes how positive change happens when someone feels they’re already trying their best.
 Sometimes change starts with a new plan and help with organizing those thoughts that make one feel “stuck.”
 Often, it’s the therapeutic relationship that helps bring about the pathway to healing and helpful functioning.
 Ray believes that regardless of life paths, clients possess great strength that can be used to return them to the best version of themselves.